AeroSim-CFD/cfdmod/docs/source/use_cases/block_gen/index.rst

 Later, the rows generate are replicated as well, in a way that the even rows are offseted by the defined parameter.
 The direction of the offset is also defined in the configuration parameters.

-The value for offseting even rows can be defined in two ways, by setting the *is_abs* flag to true: giving the **absolute value** of the offset; or a **relative size**, based on the size of the block in the offset direction and the spacing in the same direction.
+The value for offseting even rows can be defined by setting the absolute value of the offset.

 The expected output is a STL file containing the information for creating the geometry.
 This file can be inspected in CAD softwares, such as mesh lab.